Patrick-Wood/plumb-charter/CHARTER.md

 #### 5.2.4 Role-Based Analytical Framework

 Charter-compliant systems must embody multiple analytical perspectives during iteration — not a single uniform analytical voice.
 The roles applied, their composition, and the method of multi-perspective synthesis are implementation decisions.
 The requirement for genuine multi-perspective analysis is a Charter requirement.

+**Analytical Framework Coherence:** Multi-perspective iteration must be organized through a shared analytical framework selected for the collaborator composition and query characteristics.
+The framework provides a common analytical structure through which each role's perspective is applied — ensuring that trade-off evaluation, dependency mapping, and governance assessment across roles are genuinely integrated rather than independently produced and subsequently synthesized.
+The method of framework selection, the framework library, and the extensibility mechanism are implementation decisions.
+The requirement that multi-role analysis operate through a shared organizing structure is a Charter requirement.

 #### 5.2.5 Domain Coverage for Strategic Queries